ericx20/crystalcube/README.md

 - Helped me get started with `cubing.js`  and resolve issues with build tools

 **S1neWav_**
-- Encouraged me to start the ZZ Trainer
+- Encouraged me to start the ZZ Trainer project
 - Supports `crystalcube`

-**Testers:**
+**Testers:** provided lots of suggestions
 - [S1neWav_](https://www.youtube.com/@S1neWav_)
 - [Ryan Hudgens](https://www.youtube.com/@OreKehStrah)
 - [Gen The Snail](https://www.youtube.com/@GenTheSnail)
 - [yoruba 7](https://www.youtube.com/@yoruba7807)
-Provided lots of feedback and feature suggestions

 ## License
-Released under GPLv3
+This software is released under GPLv3

+The `crystalcube` logo is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>

 ---
 Made with ❤️ by err0r

 If you need help or have suggestions, DM me on Discord: `err0r#8462`